mwinterstorm/bitburner/README.md

 - can run with command *markscan* (after setting aliases)
 ### REPORT
 - utils/report.js
+- started by AUTOSTARTY
 - centralised reporting window
 - other scripts provide data to report here

 ## Hacks - to update
 1. share.js: used to gain faction reputation